KermabonStephane/commons-restful/README.md

 # commons-restful

 Common classes to help build RESTful services.
+Read the [HowTo.md](HowTo.md) to know how integrates this library on your project.

 Sonar: https://sonarcloud.io/